namramahmood/task-manager-csharp/README.md

 5. Use the menu to manage your tasks.
 Tasks save to `taskmanager.json`.

 ## Notes
-- I built this following what I learned at Le Wagon bootcamp.
-- The app uses a simple JSON file for saving — no database needed.
+- The app doesn’t use a database — just a JSON file for simplicity.
-- Make sure to enter dates like `dd/MM/yyyy`.
+- Make sure to enter dates using `dd/MM/yyyy` format.
-- Editing tasks is done through option 6 in the menu.
+- You can edit a task by choosing option 6 from the menu.